 Surplus Instructional Materials

-County adopted instructional materials which exceed the needs of a particular school may be declared surplus and made available for redistribution to other schools in the District.
+District adopted instructional materials which exceed the needs of a particular school may be declared surplus and made available for redistribution to other schools in the District.
 Such surplus may exist as a result of decreased enrollment or changes in course offerings.
-A list of all such surplus materials shall be sent to the Supervisor of Instructional Materials as soon as they are identified as being surplus.
+A list of all such surplus materials shall be sent to the Program Coordinator of Instructional Materials as soon as they are identified as being surplus.
 The surplus materials shall be returned to the central textbook depository and utilized in requisitions of schools having a shortage of such materials, at no charge.

-State instructional materials which have been replaced with a new State or county adoption and which are no longer needed in the instructional program at a particular school shall be declared obsolete and returned to the central textbook depository unless the Supervisor of Instructional Materials grants the school written permission to retain the materials.
+State instructional materials which have been replaced with a new State or District adoption and which are no longer needed in the instructional program at a particular school shall be declared obsolete and returned to the central textbook depository unless the Program Coordinator of Instructional Materials grants the school written permission to retain the materials.
 Additionally, instructional materials that are deemed unserviceable shall be declared obsolete and returned to the central textbook depository.

 Unusable Instructional Materials

-County adopted instructional materials may become physically unusable prior to the expiration of the adopted contract period and/or before they have met the criteria to be declared eligible for discard.
+District adopted instructional materials may become physically unusable prior to the expiration of the adopted contract period and/or before they have met the criteria to be declared eligible for discard.

 Those instructional materials that become unfit for student use (i.e., loose or torn pages, water damage, missing pages or covers, obscenities, etc.) may be declared unusable by the principal, removed from the inventory, and returned to the central textbook depository.